About Derek Miers

 He places a special emphasis on an outside-in, outcome-based, customer-focused approach.
 His engagements usually focus on helping major organizations charter and establish their change programs, ensuring the change has the best chance of success.

-Prior to joining Structure Talent, Derek spent 5 years at Forrester Research working in both research and consulting.
+Priot to Gartner, Derek spent 5 years at Forrester Research working in both research and consulting.
 He led the Business Architecture research practice for 2 years, before which he focused on BPM, Case Management and Organizational Transformation.
 While at Forrester Derek published over 60 different research reports exploring these themes.

 Prior to Forrester, Derek worked as an independent Industry Analyst for 18 years where he established an international reputation in BPM and organizational transformation.
 He has worked in the process arena for more than 25 years, dealing with major brands, governmental organizations, and nongovernmental organizations (NGOs).